Charge It: Women, Credit, and the Making of Modern America (manuscript in progress)

 Supported by a fellowship from the American Council of Learned Societies.

-A Shoppers’ Paradise: How the Ladies of Chicago Claimed Power and Pleasure in the New Downtown (Harvard University Press, forthcoming April 2019)
+A Shoppers’ Paradise: How the Ladies of Chicago Claimed Power and Pleasure in the New Downtown (Harvard University Press, April 2019).

 "Teaching the Journal of American History: Tippling Ladies," Teaching the Journal of American History, published online June 2015.

-"The Central Business District in American Cities," in Oxford Encyclopedia of American Urban History, Timothy Gilfoyle, ed., (New York: Oxford University Press, forthcoming 2019).
-Published online at Oxford Research Encyclopedia of American History.
+"The Central Business District in American Cities," in Oxford Encyclopedia of American Urban History, Timothy Gilfoyle, ed., (New York: Oxford University Press, 2019).

 “Consumerism and Popular Culture—A Historiographical Survey,” in Routledge History of the Twentieth Century, eds.
 Darren Dochuk and Jerald Podair (Routledge, 2018): 315-324.

 "Disruptive Shopping: Women, Space, and Capitalism," American Historian Magazine (May 2017): 16-23.